-Mike Hopkins: ‘We’re willing to go anywhere to play anybody’ as Washington faces No. 13 Virginia Tech
+‘We’re willing to go anywhere to play anybody’: Virginia Tech just another top-15 opponent for UW

 It hasn’t always been smooth, but Washington has navigated a third of its regular season thanks to a stingy defense that allows just 67.4 points and the offensive leadership of sophomore guard Jaylen Nowell (18.8 points per game) and senior forward Noah Dickerson (16.4).

-Washington has proven it can handle mid-major opponents at home, but the Huskies have fallen short against elite competition on the road.
+Washington has proved it can handle mid-major opponents at home, but the Huskies have fallen short against elite competition on the road.

 “It’s hardening us,” Hopkins said.
 “Have we gotten those wins?
 No. But I really believe the cream rises.
 You become better.